cladkins/piosk-ubuntu/README.md

 6. **Power settings not persisting**: Check if the systemd user service is enabled: `systemctl --user status piosk-power-management.service`
 7. **Dashboard not accessible (502 error)**: Check if the dashboard service is running: `sudo systemctl status piosk-dashboard`
 8. **Dashboard service won't start**: Try running manually: `cd /opt/piosk && sudo -u $USER npm start`
+9. **Switcher not working**: Check if the switcher service is running: `sudo systemctl status piosk-switcher`
+10. **Tabs not switching**: Verify Chromium is running and switcher service is active

 ### Service Management